Illinois State Senator Julie A. Morrison

 Category: Latest News

-Right now, if business owners need more than one license or permit, they may have to visit several different state and local government websites and fill out forms both on paper and online.
+Right now, business owners who need more than one license or permit normally have to visit several different state and local government websites and fill out forms.
 To see if they qualify for any economic development programs, they have to contact even more state agencies.
-Many other states do better, putting all of these forms and all of this information in one place.

 Details